Simply put, preventing fraud is the underlying reason for an SMS Sender ID application protocol.

 To understand why we’re strict about Sender IDs, we need to zoom out a bit and look at how SMS fraud occurs.
 If you’re interested, the Mobile Ecosystem Forum (MEF) has an in-depth report on preventing fraud in the A2P messaging industry.
 However, this post focuses on fraud pertaining to SMS sender names.

-Firstly, let's make it clear what an SMS Sender ID is exactly.
+Firstly, let's make it clear what a Sender ID is exactly.

 A Sender ID (or sender name) is the displayed value of who sent the message on your handset.
 For example, the Sender ID of your friend is their phone number.
 It can also be a shortcode, such as 12302.
 Or contain a limited number of characters, e.g. CoffeeShop.

-The different types of sender IDs are usually the first points touched upon when starting to use the service.
+The different types of Sender IDs are usually the first points touched upon when starting to use the SMS API service.